 73 community service providers participated in the project for 2016/17 and registered 102 submissions.
 Participation covered all regions of England and, for the first time, all University Health Boards in Wales took part.
 Participants can view their position on over 1,000 benchmarked metrics via an online tool accessible through the members’ area.
 In addition to the toolkit, members can access a summary report online and participants will also receive a bespoke report for their organisation.

 2017/18 benchmarking project

 The Community Services project is running again in 2017/18, collecting 2016/17 outturn data.
 Data collection for this year's iteration has now closed, and outputs will be available via the members' area in December.
-An event, free to Network members will be held on the 1st November 2017.
+An event, free to Network members, was held on the 1st November 2017.
 You can read more about the Benchmarking & Good Practice in Community Services conference here.

 For more information about this project, please contact Lucy Trubacik.